dylan-tong-aws/aws-cv-jumpstarter/README.md

 # AWS Computer Vision Jumpstarter
 author: dylatong@amazon.com

-A Quick-start guide for Computer Vision on AWS
+This repository is a collection of content to help enable engineers and data scientists to succeed on their Computer Vision projects on AWS.

 **Sample Object Detection Workshop Package (est. 4 hours)**